alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 ### **Root folder file_id**

+The default is `root`, which displays all cloud disk contents.
+If you only want to display the contents of a certain folder, you can change it to `file_id`

 Open the official website of Aliyundrive and click the string behind the url when you click into the folder you want to set, such as https://www.aliyundrive.com/drive/folder/5fe01e1830601baf774e4827a9fb8fb2b5bf7940

 which is `5fe01e1830601baf774e4827a9fb8fb2b5bf7940`